 Lesion Precautions

-In addition to preventing wrong-side or wrong-site procedures, take precautions against “wrong lesions.”
+In addition to preventing wrong-side or wrong-site procedures, take precautions against wrong-lesion errors.
 Claims of misdiagnosis or delay in diagnosis have resulted from failure to document the exact location of a lesion and from the wrong lesion being excised.
 Be sure that you and the patient are clear about which lesion is being treated, and document locations carefully when the patient has multiple lesions in a particular area of the body.
-Use an intelligent dermatology imaging software to document cutaneous disease, aid in monitoring and diagnosing skin cancer, and assess response to therapy.
+Use an intelligent dermatology imaging software to document cutaneous disease, aid in diagnosing and monitoring skin cancer, and assess response to therapy.

 Safe Medication Practices

 Be aware of look-alike, sound-alike (LASA) medications—in particular, those common to dermatology that have a LASA medication not typically associated with the specialty.
 Examples include Accutane and Accupril, Aldara and Alora, or Elidel and Elavil.
-If using an electronic health record, be mindful of selecting the correct medication and dose from the drop-down list.
+If using an EHR, be mindful of selecting the correct medication and dose from the drop-down list.

-Medications used for cosmetic or aesthetic procedures must be stored according to the manufacturers’ specifications.
-To help prevent infection from the misuse of multidose vials, a vial must be dated when opened and expired within 28 days after opening unless the manufacturer specifies a different (shorter or longer) date for that opened vial.
+Medications used in the medical office for cosmetic or aesthetic procedures must be stored according to manufacturers’ specifications.
+To help prevent medication errors from misuse of multidose vials, a vial must be dated and initialed when opened and the expiration date noted, which is 28 days after opening unless the manufacturer specifies a different (shorter or longer) date for an opened vial.

 Laser Safety